LAGuide

 If we ever came up with a guide to the best secret menu items in LA, this play on an Israeli breakfast sandwich would top the list.
 It starts with a boureka stuffed with spinach and cheese or potatoes and brown butter, then takes a wonderful left turn—each flaky pastry is split in two and loaded with creamy soft-boiled eggs, tomato slices, and diced pickles, plus tahini to pour over the top.
 The whole package is rich, buttery, and definitely filling.
 And even though it’s technically a secret, you can just walk up to their takeout window in Sherman Oaks and ask for it by name.

 Paratha Grill in Artesia serves 12 kinds of buttery Indian flatbreads stuffed with things like creamy paneer, spicy chili, and turmeric-dusted aloo.
-The paratha’s flaky whole wheat dough arrives golden brown and speckled with char, and for $8, you can add on a large side of curry for dipping.
+The paratha’s flaky whole wheat dough arrives golden brown and speckled with char, and for $13, you get a large side of curry for dipping.
 Our top pick is the smoky dal tadka, which smells like a mountain of cinnamon and cardamom, and the juicy dhaba chicken, which is loaded with ginger and garlic.
 Paratha Grill also has some Indo-Chinese specials on the menu that are pretty great, too.

 Everything at Trophies, a fast-casual spot on Fairfax, costs under $10.
 Their short menu involves what you’d expect to find at an old-school burger joint: cheeseburgers, hot dogs, fries, and milkshakes.
 But their all-black space is made to impress people who wait in lines for streetwear.
 Fortunately, service is pretty quick on weekdays, which also happens to be the best time to try their After School Special—it comes with one of their delicious burgers, crispy fries, and a fountain soda to chase it down.

-The Meal: 1 Bulgogi Taco & 1 Korean Fried Chicken Taco, $14
+The Meal: 2 Korean Fried Chicken Tacos, $14

 It doesn't get much better than Zhengyalov Hatz’s namesake dish: a warm, doughy flatbread that’s wrapped up with a very appropriate 15 types of herbs.
 There’s a thin brush of sunflower oil that holds it all together, mint leaves strewn throughout, and lots of minced spring onions that add a satisfying crunch.
 If this perfectly constructed wrap were an Olympic competitor, it’d be Simone Biles winning her ninth gold medal.